vnguyendon/gw-config-apis/bot/sequences/README.md

               { "es": "¿Un pequeño zen?" }
               ],

-Each question has a question Id, so we need to add a QuestionId attribute:
+Each question has a QuestionId, so we need to add a QuestionId attribute:
      "Action": "ShowQuestion",
      "QuestionId": "WouldYouLikeToFeelZen",

-Adding this key, the json becomes:
+The json becomes:

      "Action": "ShowQuestion",
      "QuestionId": "WouldYouLikeToFeelZen",